xma711/notebook/software_engineering/readings/clean_code/README.md

-With data structure and another class that provides interface to use the data structure, it is easy to update the methods in the interface class without changing the codes for the data strucuture.
+With data structure and another class that provides interface to use the data structure, it is easy to update the methods in the interface class without changing the codes for the data structure.
 In fact, this is sequential.

 With object, adding a new method may require changes to many classes, because all classes need to have this new method.
-E.g. each class is a shape (circule, square, rectangle), and we want a new method call get_perimeter(), and then we need to add this method to all classes.
+E.g. each class is a shape (circle, square, rectangle), and we want a new method call get_perimeter(), and then we need to add this method to all classes.
 In data structure, we only need to add this method to the